peidevs/Event_Resources/Checklist.md

 * for long events (e.g. hackathons), be sure to vacate the premises on time.
 The security staff get upset if we linger around.
 * Some elders have registered the notion that the name "hackathon" does not encourage gender-diversity

+#### Lessons learned for coding workshops
+* All material must be available on the web prior to the event, for reference, and to reduce reliance on projector display
+* For remote facilitators, prefer Google Hangout over Skype
+* For remote facilitators, plan to have helpers on the floor in the local venue

 #### Older stuff
 * who prints the "Hello my name is ..." labels?